Organising and enjoying retirement

 Janet was glad she sought advice.
 It meant she could get her retirement plan on track and look forward to a more enjoyable retirement lifestyle, without reducing her current living standards.

 If you are interested in reviewing your retirement plan it might be time to review your situation with a financial adviser.
-They can explain the issues you need to consider so that your plan is organized, ready to enjoy when you take the leap into retirement.
+They can explain the issues you need to consider so that your plan is organised, ready to enjoy when you take the leap in to retirement.